ndsev/zserio/doc/ZserioBuildInstructions.md

 `ant zserio_bundle.install`

-All C++ projects use CMake and can be build by commands:
+C++ projects use CMake and can be build by commands:

 ```
 mkdir build